ArachneeProject/Arachnee_old/README.md

 Because of that, I want to create Arachnee, a 3D database showing all connections between its entries.
 The idea is to show a movie and every person linked to this movie.
 Then, if you move to someone, you should see every movie he/she is connected to.
 Also, if you select  two entries, Arachnee would show the shortest path between them (if it exists).
 This is what I want Arachnee to provide.

 ## What is used to develop this?
 - I'm using SQLite for the database.
-I builded it with SqliteBrowser, and it has only 4 entries right now (filling the database will be done later...).
+I builded it with SqliteBrowser, and it has only few entries right now (filling the database will be done later...).
 - Unity3D allows me to create the 3D visualization of the whole thing.
 - Arachnee is written in C# with Visual Studio, because, well, I like this language (and Unity doesn't really accept other languages anyway).
 VS is a very powerful IDE, so I use it to work with efficiency.